 The Lavender Line is a short two mile round trip between Isfield and Worth Halt in the heart of East Sussex.
 The trains travel through beautiful Wealden countryside.
 The project is volunteer run and offers an interesting range of events throughout the year.
 At Isfield you will find the original Victorian station and signal box.
 With a range of old fashioned steam trains this is a great place to enjoy a family outing.

 Kent & East Sussex Railway

 The Kent and East Sussex Railway wends its way from Tenterden (the Jewel of the Weald) to Bodiam in East Sussex, where you can hop off and enjoy a trip to the stunning ruins of Bodiam Castle or even hop on a boat at Bodiam Boating Station.
 The line has been run by a private company since 1973 and the full history of the line’s restoration can be read on the website.
 There is a good stock of locomotives and a regular timetable.
 There are five stations along the line, all restored originals.

 Romney, Hythe & Dymchurch Railway

 This railway is a small gauge railway that runs 13.5 miles across Romney Marsh between the remote and bewitching Dungeness and the small town of Hythe.
-Its great treat for children of all ages It’s a fantastic way to explore the area, and take in the expansive beaches that border the wetlands of Romney Marsh.
+It’s a fantastic way to explore the area, and take in the expansive beaches that border the wetlands of Romney Marsh.
 You can also hop on and off between four stations along the way.